pinehat/WeatherPy_Dashboard/README.md

 # WeatherPy_Website
-WeatherPy project displayed on its own website
+To see the WeatherPy project displayed on its own website, please visit https://pinehat.github.io/WeatherPy_Dashboard/